 On November 8 at 6:30 pm, please join sound artists Amanda Gutiérrez and Vivienne Corringham, and curator Andrea Valencia, as they give their insights of what a soundscape is.
-In the context of the exhibition Sonic Postcards from Mexico City presented at the Octavio Paz Gallery, this conversation they will address how sound helps to render our world from a philosophical and an artistic perspective.
+In the context of the exhibition, Sonic Postcards from Mexico City presented at the Octavio Paz Gallery, this conversation will address how sound helps to render our world from an artistic perspective.

 Artist and educator, she explores the experience of home, belonging, and cultural identity by bringing into focus details of everyday practices.
 She uses a range of media such as sound art and performance to investigate how these conditions set the stage for our experiences and shape our individual and collective identities.
 Approaching these questions from immigrants’ perspectives continues to be of special interest to Gutiérrez.
 She graduated as a stage designer from The National School of Theater and later completed her MFA in Media and Performance Studies at the School of the Art Institute of Chicago.
 Her work has been exhibited internationally in venues such as The 2012 Liverpool Biennale and Lower Manhattan Cultural Council.
 She is a grantee from the National System of Art Creators, in Mexico.

 Where: Octavio Paz Gallery / Consulate General of Mexico 27 East 39th Street, 9 am to 6 PM